-• Prohibited a driver receiving a Statutory Summary Suspension for a subsequent alcohol offense within five years for refusing to submit to chemical testing from receiving an RDP.
+• Prohibited a driver from receiving an RDP, if he received a statutory summary suspension for a subsequent alcohol offense within five years for refusing to submit to chemical testing.

-- Established a lifetime limit of one court supervision for a DUI offense. - Provided that results of a driver's blood or urine tests, performed for the purpose of determining the content of alcohol, other drugs or both, conducted during medical treatment in a hospital emergency room, may be reported to the

-Illinois State Police or local law enforcement agencies.
+- Established a lifetime limit of one court supervision for a DUI offense. - Provided that results of a driver's blood or urine tests, performed for the purpose of determining the content of alcohol, other drugs or both, conducted during medical treatment in a hospital emergency room, may be reported to the Illinois State Police or local law enforcement agencies.